 Nobody achieves the perfect roast the first time, or the second time, or even the tenth time.
 It requires expertise and more than a few burnt beans to understand and control your roast profile.
-But it’s a lot easier to do that when you understand the problems you’re seeing in your roast.
+But it’s a lot easier to do that when you understand the roast defects you’re seeing.

 I visited Tecnocafé in Bogota, Colombia to ask about the most common roast defects and how to recognise them.
 They’ve been running for 11 years, and in 2016 won 10 medals at the International Contest of Coffees Roasted in their countries of Origin in Paris.
 It’s safe to say that they know their roasts.

 So read on to discover the defects Ricardo Villegas, Tecnocafé’s General Director, said all new – and experienced! – roasters need to know.

 Spanish Version: 6 Defectos Comunes en el Tueste y Cómo Reconocerlos

 There are many different roasting defects.
 Credit: Angie Molina Ospina

 This defect occurs when coffee is heated for too long without reaching first crack.
 You may hear this referred to as “stalling” the roast.
 Unfortunately, this defect is invisible.
 It results in a distinctive flat flavour with little sweetness, often described as bread-like or papery.

 Baked coffee is only recognisable by taste.
 Credit: Angie Molina Ospina

 Underdeveloped beans tend to be “grassy”, lacking the caramelised sugars that occur in roasting.
 Sometimes, but not always, this happens when the roaster has set out to roast light but still needs to adjust their profile a little more.